limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ![screenshot-4](/assets/images/posts/homeless-walkthrough/screenshot-4.png)

-The nifty tool `curl` has an option to submit user-supplied `User-Agent` string as part of the HTTP request to a site.
+The nifty `curl` has an option to submit user-supplied `User-Agent` string as part of the HTTP request to a site.
 To that end, I wrote `check.sh` to submit a custom `User-Agent` string and then check for the HTTP response at line 32.

 {% highlight bash linenos %}
 # cat check.sh